elopio/docs/source/includes/_callAPI.md

 REP is also used to Challenge the Tentative Outcome of Reports during the [Dispute Round Phase](#dispute-round-phase).
 If the Challenge successfully changes the Tentative Outcome of a Market and that outcome becomes the Final Outcome, the [Dispute Bond](#dispute-bond) holder can redeem the bond for up to double the REP it cost to place.
 When creating a Market, the Market Creator is required to specify a Designated Reporter and pay a [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) to ensure the Designated Reporter shows up.
 If the Designated Reporter doesn't show up, the Market Creator's Designated Report No-Show REP Bond will go to the First Public Reporter to Report on the Market.
 Their gas cost for the Report transaction will be covered by the Market Creator's [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond), and the Designated Report No-Show REP Bond is added to whatever the First Public Reporter staked, there by improving her stake and potential rewards if correctly staked.

-The Reputation Token is an ERC-20 token that implements all of the required functions listed in the [ERC-20 Token Standard] (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md).
+The Reputation Token is an ERC-20 token that implements all of the required functions listed in the [ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md).
 It does not, however, implement the optional functions.

 #### augur.api.ReputationToken.getUniverse({ tx }[, callback])